TrevorJTClarke/eggs/README.md

   13. [Haarlem Shaker](https://github.com/moovweb/harlem_shaker) - Enables the good ol' haarlem shake to all elements on the page!
 Get your groove on!
   14. [Loud Links](https://github.com/mahdif/loud-links/) - A simple tiny Javascript library to add interaction sounds to your website.
   15. [Emojify Webpack](https://github.com/Mechazawa/emojify-webpack-plugin/) - Minify your code with style!
 Or minify your code so millenials can read it!
+  16. [five.js](https://five.js.org) - A library to overcomplicate 5.